Asqatasun/Asqatasun/docs/Rule-1-9-4.md

 # Rule 1.9.4

 ## Summary

-This test consists in checking whether each text image object is replaced with styled text.
+This test consists in detecting "text image" objects and thus defining the applicability of the test.

+Human check will be then needed to determine whether the detected elements containing text can be replaced by styled text.

 ## Business description